epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s.rst

 If you do have separate workstation then edit the file .kube/config replacing 127.0.0.1 with your server's IP Address.
 For a single machine the file is left as is.

-Note that in the previous step  `devcontainer-configure` you already configured the environment variable ``KUBECONFIG`` to point to the cluster configuration file at ``~/.kube/config``.

 Create an epics IOCs namespace and context